scollovati/birthspiral/README.md

 # Birth Spiral
 Find the spiral of your Birthday!

 *Made with p5.js &amp; Turtle object*

 ## To Do's
 - find appropriate LICENSE
 - create a fun homepage
-- add a form for entering the Birthday
+- add responsivity to the homepage

 ## Reference Manual